alicelouisejane/CGMprocessing/README.md

 data and can work with pre-aggregated clinical study CGM data.
 Raw CGM files usually have an ID number within the filename.
 If this is the case leave the filename as is.
-If raw files don’t have this then edit the filenames so they are uniquely identified with the patients ID number.
+If raw files don’t have this then edit the filenames so they are uniquely identified with the a subject ID number.
 If you are using already pre-aggregated data from another study ie.
-[JAEB](https://public.jaeb.org/datasets/diabetes) you will need to ensure that your identification variable is a combination of the participant id, visit number and device number to ensure everything is uniquely identified.
+[JAEB](https://public.jaeb.org/datasets/diabetes) you will need to ensure that your identification variable is a combination of the subject ID, visit number and device number to ensure everything is uniquely identified.
 If you are working with pre-processed data, or other CGM device types ensure you check data structures and edit code as appropriate to fit your needs❗

 ------------------------------------------------------------------------